Charnwood-Challenge/Charnwood-Challenge.github.io/_posts/2024-04-17-Charnwood-Challenge-2024.md

-Entries can be found at [SI Entries](https://www.sientries.co.uk/event.php?elid=Y&event_id=13506).
-Please sign up and share the link.

-Date of Sunday 6th October 2024 has been confirmed for this year's event.
+The date of Sunday 6th October 2024 has been confirmed for this year's event.
 Enter at SI Entries!

 Supporting the 1st Nanpantan Scout group, the Charnwood Challenge is an off-road event for runners and walkers and covers approximately 10 miles route through the Charnwood countryside, to see [route click here](https://charnwoodchallenge.me/raceinformation/#route)